MarcFrankfurt/Bioweb3D/README.md

 ## 2.)
 Start [bioWeb3D](http://www.ebi.ac.uk/~jbpettit/bioWeb3D/) java software in (this) browser window

-**2.1) Load the arrest-dataset.jason file into the software** You see a grey mountain of connected data points (arrest figures of the same year of all the different age groups are connected)
+**2.1) Load the arrest-dataset.jason file into the software** You get to see a grey mountain of data points (connected are arrest figures of one same year comprising all different age groups)

 x axis: years from 1981 to 2010